MSA6706/AES256/README.md

-# Run and deploy your MSA APP
+# Run and deploy your 256 APP

 This contains everything you need to run your app locally.